dylanafterall/OnsetEngine/docs/README.md

 # Onset Engine

 <p>The Onset Engine is an ECS game engine written in C++, with 2D physics and 3D rendering.
 Shaders are written in GLSL.
-The engine uses the OpenGL API for rendering. <br>
+The engine uses the OpenGL 3.3 Graphics API for rendering. <br>
 I am building this engine for my own education.
 It is not intended for commerical application.
 Its development will be ongoing, as I try to incorporate new techniques and practices over time.